google/clspv/docs/OpenCLCOnVulkan.md

 language, we can use _specialization constants_ to allow for setting the work-group size at `VkPipeline` creation time.

-If the `reqd_work_group_size` attribute is used in the OpenCL C source, then that attribute will specify the work-group size that must be used.
+If all kernels in the OpenCL C source use the `reqd_work_group_size` attribute, then that attribute will specify the work-group size that must be used and the required values will be set in the SPIR-V via the `LocalSize` execution mode.

-Otherwise, the Vulkan SPIR-V produced by the compiler will contain specialization constants as follows:
+If at least one of the kernels does not use the `reqd_work_group_size` attribute, the Vulkan SPIR-V produced by the compiler will contain specialization constants as follows:

 - The _x_ dimension of the work-group size is stored in a specialization constant that is decorated with the `SpecId`, whose value defaults to